 What gets you out of bed in the morning?
 Understanding what drives you, knowing what you are looking to achieve and staying focussed on the end goal are all crucial to keep in mind as your own boss.
-Keep your vision front and centre of every day.
+Keep your vision front and centre of every day to stay driven.

 Some people find mood boards or vision boards are helpful to remind them of their end goal.
 Other people change their desktop to a picture that relates to their purpose.

 Purpose: Why you get out of bed in the morning

 Vision: Your picture of your business in five or ten years, or, when it’s finally done

 Our purpose is to give every small business owner clarity.

 Clarity so they can create a better business for themselves,